 Today software is the catalyst leading the way.
 It is the secret ingredient behind each intraoral scanner and is totally dependent on the engineering team behind the brand.

-For intraoral scanners, software should be measured by the user interface, lab connection, third party software accessibility, and software upgrade consistency.
+For intraoral scanners, software should be measured by the user interface, lab connection, third party software accessibility, and consistency of software upgrades.

 The best way to find this out is to check product websites for videos and descriptions.
-An even better way to check out the software is to contact the teams for short demonstrations to see it in action.
+An even better way to check out the software is to contact the teams for short demonstrations to see the device in action.

 The software design is responsible for ease of use and will greatly influence the learning curve.

-Some cameras are manufactured for specific indications while others are designed to image just about everything.
+Some cameras are manufactured for specific indications while others are designed to capture just about everything.

 Be sure to dig into this.
-A great way to find out is through private, peer to peer doctor social media groups where you can post this question so all of the intraoral scanner users can respond with their feedback and experience.
+A great way to find out is through private, peer to peer doctor social media groups where all of the intraoral scanner users can respond with their feedback and experience.

 Digital Scanner Clinical Documentation